Start-up Grant

 For pre-consultation, please prepare the following documents:

-- business plan form (digitally signed by the entrepreneur)
+- Business plan (digitally signed by the entrepreneur)

 - CVs / résumés (of shareholders and management board members)